Europe gets no respite from lockdowns after deadly weekend

 A key question for EU countries is gauging the success of quarantine measures.
 France, where the Covid-19 virus has killed more than 2,600 people, is looking at the number of patients in intensive care.

-"If there has been less contact between people thanks to the confinement," director-general of Health Jerome Salomon said Sunday, "we should start to see a reduction in the number of new cases requiring intensive care each day."
+"If there has been less contact between people thanks to the confinement," director-general of health Jerome Salomon said on Sunday, "we should start to see a reduction in the number of new cases requiring intensive care each day".
+BLOOMBERG